qkzk/fm/development.md

   - [x] FIX: sometimes pdf_extract prints to stdout.
 A fix is proposed in a PR, atm we'll use Gag to redirect stdout.
   - [x] FIX: prevent invalid zips from crashing the app while previewing
   - [x] FIX: preview of big highlighted source file is slow.
 Fix it by preventing those preview for files larger than 32kiB.
+  - [x] display the number of flagged files

 - [ ] Version 0.1.50 : safety & memory usage